 - Select the period you plan to analyze and turn on the scroll map.

 Statistic comparison with the previous period

 To perform such an analysis, you will need to use Google Analytics and the following settings.
 Select dates and compare them with the previous period.
 Note that the chosen two months must have an equal number of days and start/end with the same day.
 For our analysis, we selected 30 days.
 The first day is Monday, and the last one is Tuesday.

 The analysis shows the following results:

 To improve the current approach to website promotion or implement a new one, you should also know your competitors.
-Don't forget to regularly monitor and analyze their traffic.
+Don't forget about regularly monitoring them and comparing their web traffic with yours.